hhawk51/Erenshor-Healbot/README.md

 - Spell picker with search, A–Z sorting, and cached results for fast open.
 - Beneficial‑only protection (default): blocks damage spells from being cast via Healbot.
 - Cooldown awareness: respects engine cooldowns when available and applies a fallback GCD.
-- Optional debug overlay to see detected party and current settings.

 ## Requirements